Gabriella439/nixos-in-production/manuscript/BigPicture.md

   - Images
   - Containers

-This book will cover all of the above topics and more.
+This book will cover all of the above topics and more, although they will not necessarily be grouped or organize in that exact order.

 There are two notable absences from the above checklist:

 - Familiarity with the Nix expression language
 - Familiarity with the Nixpkgs software distribution

-This book focuses primarily on NixOS and while NixOS does build on top of the Nix language and Nixpkgs I will not focus too much on those.
-I assume that you have some passing familiarity with the Nix ecosystem if you're reading this book and I'll also cover you what you need to know that is relevant to NixOS.
+This book focuses primarily on NixOS and while it does build on top of the Nix expression language and the Nixpkgs software distribution I will not focus too much on those latter subjects.
+I assume that you have some familiarity with the Nix ecosystem if you're reading this book, but I will still cover you what you need to know that is pertinent to NixOS administration.